jawuku/clojure/NomadBSD_Clojure_Setup.md

 ## 2. Open Clojure file in another terminal or tab, in Neovim

 # All done!
-Please send me feedback on any suggestions or ideas that you have, to enhance the setup
+Please send me feedback on any suggestions or ideas that you have, to enhance the setup, or any new tools which could be used.
+Thank you.